-Lastly, for the analysis in Section~\ref{sec:theory}, we introduce the following vector notation.
+For the analysis in Section~\ref{sec:theory}, we introduce the following notation.
 Denote by $\Theta \in \bR^S$ the vector representation of $\theta(s)~\forall s \in \cS.$ For a vector $u$, denote by $\exp(u)$ the coordinate-wise exponent of $u$ and by $D(u)$ the diagonal square matrix with $u$ in its diagonal.
-For matrix $A$, denote its $i$-th eigenvalue by $\lambda_i(A).$ Denote the $k$-dimensional identity matrix and all-ones vector by $I_k$ and $\ones_k,$ respectively.
-We denote the trace operator by $\Tr.$ Finally, We treat all vectors as column vectors.
+For a matrix $A$, denote its $i$-th eigenvalue by $\lambda_i(A).$ Denote the $k$-dimensional identity matrix and all-ones vector by $I_k$ and $\ones_k,$ respectively.
+Also, denote the trace operator by $\Tr.$ Finally, we treat all vectors as column vectors.